Eric Musselman: Arkansas (2019–2024)

-On February 8, 2022, his team knocked off No. 1 Auburn in front of a Bud Walton Arena record 20,327 in attendance.
+On February 8, 2022, his team knocked off No. 1 Auburn in front of a then Bud Walton Arena record 20,327 in attendance.
 As Arkansas had not beaten a number 1 team at BWA, the students rushed the court, resulting in Arkansas paying a $250,000 fine.
 Arkansas entered the 2022 NCAA tournament as #4 seed.
-Arkansas beat New Mexico State to be the only SEC program to advance to the Sweet 16 of the 2022 NCAA Tournament.
+Arkansas beat New Mexico State to be the only SEC program to advance to the Sweet 16 of the 2022 NCAA tournament.
 Musselman followed that by knocking off #1 overall ranked Gonzaga to advance to the Elite 8, making the first time an Arkansas coach took the Razorbacks to back-to-back Elite 8 appearances since Nolan Richardson in 1994 and 1995.
 The Razorbacks would fall in the Elite 8 to Duke in head coach Mike Krzyzewski's 43rd and final season.
 Arkansas finished ranked #17 in the final AP Poll and #8 in the final USA Today Coaches Poll.
 His coaching career at Arkansas was further propelled into success with his 2022 recruiting class, which featured several five-star recruits like Anthony Black (basketball), Nick Smith Jr., and Jordan Walsh.

+On March 18, 2023, Musselman's 8th-seeded Razorbacks knocked off a No. 1 seed and defending national champion Kansas in the Round of 32 to advance to the Sweet 16 for a third consecutive season.
+They would lose to eventual national champion UConn in the regional semifinals in Las Vegas.

+In his fifth season, Arkansas struggled throughout SEC play after beating Duke in the non-conference, breaking the Bud Walton Arena attendance record in that game for the second time in his tenure.
+The team finished with a losing record overall, the first time Arkansas had done that since 2009–10.

+USC

+On April 4, 2024, Musselman was hired as the head coach at the University of Southern California, replacing Andy Enfield, who departed for the job at SMU.